fridaysystems/stock-photo-slider-widget/readme.txt

 == Changelog ==

+= 2.0.2 =
+* [Fixed] No longer assumes the widget settings will be saved with values before trying to use them.
+Degrades nicely if no photo sets are chosen in the settings.
+* [Changed] Changes tested up to version number to 5.9.2.

 = 2.0.1 =
 * [Fixed] Changes the hook priority used to enqueue scripts and styles to explicitly come after Inventory Presser's similar calls.
 This plugin piggybacks on the flexslider that ships with Inventory Presser.